-Rewarding high-quality content is supposedly a primary goal at Google HQ, and is stated as being at the core of both Panda & Penguin and sundry interim algorithm updates.
+Rewarding high-quality website content is supposedly a primary goal at Google HQ, and is stated as being at the core of both Panda & Penguin and sundry interim algorithm updates.
 In light of that, perhaps some clarification of the “content quality” concept is in order?

 What Is Content?

 Content is made up of multiple elements, and is primarily the;

 - Anchor text in hyperlinks to internal or external pages

 In 20 years as a freelance SEO consultant, if there’s one common denominator evident on websites, it’s that there is a profound reluctance to expend, time money and creative energy on unique text content.
 Brevity is the watchword – economical use of words is encouraged by design, branding and marketing advisers!

 - The branding guru’s want you to use the textual equivalent of sound bites – bullet points and short sentences!

 - The website designers want the entire content of the page to be above the fold – no scrolling!